 The Red-naped Sapsucker picks up its range where the Red-breasted Sapsucker range ends, the forest areas of the Rocky Mountain region.
 They are migratory and while some will take to the valleys of the Rocky Mountains during the winter months, many also Sapsuckers winter in Mexico, and central America.
 When they migrate to the valleys they are often seen in residential areas.

-Williamson’s Sapsuckers inhabit the mountain areas of the West, including the Rocky Mountains, the Cascades and the Sierra Nevada.
+Williamson’s Sapsuckers is one of the must see Colorado woodpeckers for visitors to the Rocky Mountains.
+It inhabits the mountain areas of the West, including the Rocky Mountains, the Cascades and the Sierra Nevada.
 Visitors to Rocky Mountain National Park in Colorado have the opportunity to see them.

 Of special interest is that males and females diverge in their physical appearance.
 Males, like the one pictured, have distinct black feathers on the head, complimented by white striped and a red throat.
 Females have brown feathers on the head and and black and white barred feather pattern on the body.
 Both sexes have yellow bellies.